 Introduction:

-In level 06, we exploit a PHP script (level06.php) that heavily uses the preg_replace() function.
+function.
 By crafting a specific input file, we execute arbitrary commands to obtain the flag.

 Steps:

-1. Examining the PHP Script:
+Examining the PHP Script:

-We inspect the contents of the level06.php script:
+We inspect the contents of thelevel06.php

 2